beejamin/typomatic/README.md

 Typomatic uses Compass Vertical Rhythm module and Sass Maps to give a flexible solution for handling type scale on a project.

+## Demo
+A demo is available, just download the package and open *index.html* file in your favourite browser.

 ## Config
 The *_config.scss* file holds the Sass Maps with the type scale and type weight values.
 Use it to modify the scale to match your project.